-Help is at hand for all aspects of a One Planet Development project.
-From land assessment, to planning application, through to support with the build of your home and infrastructure.
-The One Planet Council have compiled the following database of specialist providers, all of whom are willing to give a free initial consultation by email or phone:
+Help for all aspects of a One Planet Development project – land assessment, legal and planning application, support with building and infrastructure.
+All the following are willing to give a free initial consultation:

-Aderyn Ecology is a consultancy business set up by Paddy Jenks in Pembrokeshire dedicated to wildlife conservation and research.
+A consultancy set up by Paddy Jenks in Pembrokeshire dedicated to wildlife conservation and research.
 Paddy has more than 30 years’ experience as a field ecologist, and has a thorough understanding of the ecology-related requirements of the local planning authorities.
 Due to a wish to support the conservation benefits that typically result from consented OPD sites, a special discounted price is always quoted, and an initial site visit to give early advice is offered free of charge.
 For further information on the ecological considerations of OPD applications please see the Aderyn ecology website.

-David Thorpe is the author of The One Planet Life, the manual of One Planet Development, and a patron of the One Planet Council.
+Consultant and author of The One Planet Life, the manual of One Planet Development, and a patron of the One Planet Council and runs courses and The One Planet Life website.
 He can advise on most aspects of your quest to be sustainable, and the Practice Guidance, and is particularly knowledgable on sustainable building and renewable energy, being the author of many books and articles on the subject, and involved in the pilot project to create Wales’ first ‘one planet’ neighbourhood in Carmarthenshire.

 She charges £15 per hour (open to negotiation) and lives near Machynlleth but can work via email and travels to South Wales regularly.